dabana/VuePress-KCJsummercamp/docs/day3.md

 ## 4. Take the code out!

+### The treasure handling race

 > OUTDOORS

 Items in a treasure are often very fragile.
 The microbit program detects if the treasure has been miss-handled by counting how many coins are left after transport using the gyroscope readings.
 The kids pratice extreme treasure handling in an obstacle course.

 Material:
 * A wood or plastic crate
 * A microbit enclosure
-* A speaker and an audio jack
 * Some sturdy tape
+* Portable speaker and microbit audio-jack encloser

 1. We load the progam that counts the number of coins into the microbit.
 2. The program emits a coin drop sound so we need to plug the microbit to a speaker so everyone can hear.